dharshanpt/Square-root-of-a-number/README.md

 ![Screenshot 2023-12-27 224244](https://github.com/dharshanpt/Square-root-of-a-number/assets/138849376/ffbf9e9c-f239-430b-b489-ed2a459f346d)

 ## Result:
-Thus the program to find the square root of a number is written and verified using python programming.

-## Result:
 Thus the program to find the square root for the given number(newton's method) using function is written and verified using python programming.